MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/how-to/improve-performance.md

 #customer intent: As a user, I want to improve the performance of Azure AI Content Safety so that I can ensure accurate content moderation.
 ---

-# Improve performance in Azure AI Content Safety
+# Mitigate false results in Azure AI Content Safety

 This guide provides a step-by-step process for handling false positives and false negatives from Azure AI Content Safety models.